FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/04Task4.md

 ### Start Kali RDP

-From your Terraform Outputs in Task 2 you should have seen gotten the Public IP address of ubnutu.
+From your Terraform Outputs in Task 2 you should have seen gotten the Public IP address of Ubnutu.

-- By default, Juice shop listents on port 3000.
+- By default, Juice shop listens on port 3000.
 In your favorite browser, type ```http://<ubuntu-ip>:3000```
 - You should see a screen like below:

+{{% notice warning %}} Depending on your browser, you will likely need to accept the self-signed certificate warnings.  {{% /notice %}}

 ![Juice Shop](js-initial.png)

-- You can now proceed to the the next module
+- You can now proceed to the next module